taqi123/QACO/README.md

 the algorithm is based on this article..

-prime12.scala is the serial version of the algorithm prime13.scala is the parallel version of the algorithm
+prime12.scala is the serial version of the algorithm;
+prime13.scala is the parallel version of the algorithm